Microscopy

 waterpestcel,29-9-25

 This cell was taken from waterweed on 29.9.25.
 You can't see the nucleus, our teacher told us it's because the chloroplast covers it.
-It's hard to see the cell walls so I outlined one in red.
+It's hard to see the cell walls, but they are kind of outlined by clusters of chloroplast.
 All of the green specks are the chloroplast.

 uiencel,29-9-25